-Showcasing a proposal using a user's code requires some way of identifying applicable code sections to that proposal.
+Showcasing a proposal using a users code requires some way of identifying applicable code sections to that proposal.
 To do this, we have designed a DSL called JSTQL , JavaScript Template Query Language.
+This DSL will contain the entire definition used to identify and transform user code in order to showcase a proposal.